 Choose upholstered cubes that work as both occasional tables or extra seating as required.
 They’re easy to slide away under a console table or alongside seating when not in use.

-Incorporate a storage wall in a small living room
+2. Incorporate built in storage in a small living room

 If you have items you don’t want on display to stow in the living room, look for modular designs that allow you to put together the combination of open and closed storage that suits what you need to store.